hcs42/heapkeeper-old/doc/tutorial.rst

     Tag: psychology

     I have talked to the robot.
-It likes reading only novels and other liteture, it is not interested in natural sciences.
+It likes reading only novels and other literature, it is not interested in natural sciences.
 It is very bright, though.

     Susan